What is the Intensive English Program?

 How many levels of English are there?

-The IEP offers intermediate and advanced level English courses.
+The IEP offers high-beginner, intermediate, and advanced level English courses.

-Do I need a TOEFL score to apply to the IEP?
+Do I need a TOEFL or IELTS score to apply to the IEP?

 How will my English level be determined?

-An English placement test is administered to all new students when they begin their course of study.
+An English placement test is administered to all new students on their first day of class.